-Even more compelling, however, is that 34 percent of all project management jobs now prefer or require a graduate degree.
+Even more compelling, however, is that 34 percent of all project management jobs now prefer or require a graduate degree, according to a report by Burning Glass Labor Insight.
 Earning a master’s degree in project management will not only increase your salary but also your marketability.
 A strong graduate program can equip you with the specialized skills and hands-on experience you need to lead complex projects and advance your career.

-2) Years of Experience
+2. Years of Experience

 The amount of industry-specific experience a project manager has will also impact their yearly earnings.
-Those who have worked in the project management field for 20 years earn an annual salary of $135,626 compared to $81,137 for those with less than three years’ industry experience.
+Those who have worked in the project management field for 20 years earn an annual salary of $138,128 compared to $87,459 for those with less than three years’ industry experience.

 Here’s how the three roles break down, based on annual salary by position description:

 - Project managers plan, direct, and close projects by determining responsibilities, creating inclusive plans, and managing budgets.
-They typically make an average salary of $99,600.
+They typically make an average salary of $91,245.

-- Program managers execute several related projects in a collective way—also known as a program—to improve a company’s outcomes, and they command an average salary of $124,304.
+- Program managers execute several related projects in a collective way—also known as a program—to improve a company’s outcomes, and they command an average salary of $127,517.

 - Portfolio managers analyze an organization’s projects to help companies identify the best tasks, distribute the right resources, and improve project performance.
-They earn an average salary of $137,329.
+They earn an average salary of $140,780.

-4) Project Team Size
+4. Project Team Size

 Project managers also make up to 40 percent more if they are managing initiatives with budgets exceeding $10 million.